-Competitiveness and productivity gains can best be captured by a supply chain partnership approach.
-So, what can you expect from a logistics outsourcing project & what are reasons why so many companies engage in such a strategic partnership?
-There have been various studies that conducted research on the implications & benefits of logistics outsourcing that go well beyond the typical contributions as improved performance in the operations via reduced logistics costs or improved (end-)customer service.
-How to succeed with Logistics Outsourcing Logistics outsourcing has a positive impact on the company's financial performance.
+Competitiveness and productivity gains can best be captured by a supply chain partnership approach So, what can you expect from a logistics outsourcing project and what are reasons why so many companies engage in such a strategic partnership?
+There have been various studies3 that conducted research on the implications and benefits of logistics outsourcing that go well beyond the typical contributions, such as improved performance in the operations via reduced logistics costs or improved (end) customer service.
+5 Checklist How to Succeed with Logistics Outsourcing Logistics outsourcing has a positive impact on the company's financial performance.
 However, a supply chain partnership also contains risks.
 Therefore, the following section provides recommendations for an optimal outsourcing outcome.
-You have a strategic choice between 3PL or 4 PL partners.
+You have a strategic choice between 3PL and 4PL partners.
 But the two concepts are not always clearly distinguishable.
 The recommendations apply to both options.
 If you opt for a 4PL partner, be aware that the provider is at the heart of the supply chain and acts as a central coordination point between various (logistics) partners.
 Therefore, the provider should ensure to offer neutral and independent services.
 Also, the company should have special skills in order to continuously supply value-based optimizations across the supply chain.
 So theoretically, we know which qualities a 3PL or 4PL service provider should have.
 But how does that look in practice?
 Do certain characteristics really contribute to successful logistics outsourcing?
 Does this help to achieve the advantages of cooperation with external partners?
 And can efficiency gains be verified in figures?
-Let's look at a real case: thyssenkrupp Aerospace, a proven 3PL and 4PL partner, supports Rolls-Royce in optimizing their supply chain for aircraft engine components.
+Let's look at a real case: thyssenkrupp Aerospace, a proven 3PL and 4PL partner, supports Rolls-Royce in optimizing its supply chain for aircraft engine components.